-Through its proprietary technology, the Company provides marketing solutions and branding services to hotel operators and condominium owners, whose operations are primarily focused within Central America and the Latin countries of the Caribbean.
-The Company's seeks to disrupt its target market by building a competitive online marketing, hospitality, internet booking engine that takes advantage of the inefficiencies of the current Latin American OTA (Online Travel Agency) marketplace.
-PURE is intent on launching its OTA, Oveedia (www.Oveedia.com) as a leading online travel hub in the Central American-Caribbean region of the Americas.
+Through its proprietary technology, the Company provides marketing solutions and branding services to hotel operators, condominium owners, resorts, vacation properties and other travel companies whose operations are primarily focused within Central America and the Latin countries of the Caribbean.
+The Company's seeks to disrupt its target market by building a competitive online marketing, hospitality, internet booking engine that is technologically and socially innovative, which can take advantage of the current inefficiencies in the current \$88 Billion Latin American (LATAM) travel market.

+With LATAM online travel sales anticipated to be \$34 Billion in 2016, PURE is intent on building its OTA (Online Travel Agency), Oveedia (www.Oveedia.com), into a leading travel hub for the most underserved region in Latin America, Central America and the Latin countries of the Caribbean (Central American-Caribbean).

 As a secondary opportunity, where the economic environment is optimal, the Company will leverage the condominium, hotel and hospitality experience of the Board of Directors.
-Combining this experience with management's SEO (search engine optimization), social media and online marketing acumen, the Company has the potential to brand and flag those boutique properties within Central America and the Caribbean that are already Oveedia clients.
+Combining this experience with management's SEO (search engine optimization), social media and online marketing acumen, the Company has the potential to brand and flag those boutique properties within Central America, and the Caribbean, that are already Oveedia clients.